mayanksingh0895/Recommendation-of-Refactoring-Techniques-to-address-SATD/README.md

 Both the processes will open up the Jupyter notebook environment in a default web browser.

 In the application window, there will be a file explorer.
-Navigate to the respective folder where you have cloned the project and select the **" Movie Recommendation system - DSCI Final Project.ipynb "** to load up the notebook.
+Navigate to the respective folder where you have cloned the project and select the **"Recommendation-of-Refactoring-Techniques-to-address-SATD.ipynb"** to load up the notebook.

 #### Google colab